Father and girlfriend charged in death of 3-year-old Olivia Jansen in Wyandotte County

 KANSAS CITY, Kan.
-(FOX4) – The Wyandotte County District Attorney announced formal charges against Howard Jansen, the father of 3-year-old Olivia Jansen, and Jacqulyn Kirkpatrick, Jansen’s girlfriend on Sunday night.
+(WDAF) – The Wyandotte County District Attorney announced formal charges against Howard Jansen, the father of 3-year-old Olivia Jansen, and Jacqulyn Kirkpatrick, Jansen’s girlfriend on Sunday night.

 Jansen has been charged with first-degree murder, aggravated child endangerment and criminal desecration.
 Kirkpatrick faces the same charges.